-If you don’t have a Pictionary set, you will need someone to write a few dozen clue cards, which feature the name of an objects, actions, movies, locations, or songs.
+If you don’t have a Pictionary set, you will need someone to write a few dozen clue cards, which feature the name of an object, actions, movies, locations, or songs.

 Those cards will contain one of four colors and a number, an action card (Draw Two, Skip, or Reverse), or will be a wildcard.

 At the start of the round a card is flipped from the deck.
 Going clockwise, players must attempt to play cards that match the color or number of the card in the middle.

-#12 – React and act
+12. React and act